saqibsafdar11/DfE_P8_Project/README.md

-# Developing Education Equity: Analysing Positive Outlier Schools' Performance at Keystage 4 for Disadvantaged Pupils in the UK - 2022/23
+# Developing Education Equity: Analysing Positive Outlier Schools' Performance at Key Stage 4 for Disadvantaged Pupils in the UK - 2022/23

 ## Project Overview
-This project analyzes the performance of positive outlier schools in the UK (2022/23) in terms of their disadvantaged pupils' educational outcomes at Key Stage 4.
+This project analyzes the performance of positive outlier schools in the UK (2022/23) regarding their disadvantaged pupils' educational outcomes at Key Stage 4.
 The analysis focuses on the correlation between school performance, measured through the Progress 8 and Attainment 8 scores, and the Index of Multiple Deprivation (IMD).

 ### Dataset
 The datasets for this project were sourced from the Department for Education (DfE) and the Ministry of Housing, Communities and Local Government (MHCLG).
 They provide key metrics on school performance and socioeconomic data for the academic year 2022-23.

 ### Objectives
-- 1. Evaluate National Disparities in Educational Performance Between Advantaged and Disadvantaged Pupils**
+1. **Evaluate national disparities in educational performance between advantaged and disadvantaged pupils.**
-- 2. Identify and analyse outlier schools nationally for progress 8 scores for disadvantaged pupils and investigate contributing factors.**
+2. **Identify and analyze outlier schools nationally for Progress 8 scores for disadvantaged pupils and investigate contributing factors.**
-- 3. Identify and evaluate the top performing multi-academy trusts in supporting disadvantaged pupils.**
+3. **Identify and evaluate the top-performing multi-academy trusts in supporting disadvantaged pupils.**

-This objective will conduct statistical analysis to identify top performing multi-academy trusts and their success in closing the disadvantage gap.
-Hypothesis testing and regression analysis will be conducted to determine the level of impact of potential factors
+This objective will conduct statistical analysis to identify top-performing multi-academy trusts and their success in closing the disadvantage gap.
+Hypothesis testing and regression analysis will be conducted to determine the level of impact of potential factors.

 ## Project Structure
 ```